Extremal Correlators and Random Matrix Theory: Random Matrix Theory Approach to Argyres-Douglas Theory

 We would like to make two comments about this discrepancy: First, since our approximation scheme for the matrix model is based solely on $\cF_0$ and $\cF_1$, it should not come as a surprise that the matrix model does not work perfectly for small $n$, if anything, it is surprising that the discrepancy is so small.
 Second, from the spectrum of BPS particles on the Coulomb branch one could estimate the effects of worldline instantons and try to fit the small $n$ values better by including some non-perturbative corrections.

-We are grateful to A. Abanov, C. Cordova, M. Del Zotto, J. Gu, S. Hellerman, E. Kanzieper, D. Mazac, A. Neitzke, N. Nekrasov, D. Orlando, N. Piazzalunga, V. Saxena, M. Serone, and S. Shatashvili, for discussions.
+We are grateful to A. Abanov, M. Beccaria, C. Cordova, M. Del Zotto, A. Dymarsky, J. Gu, S. Hellerman, E. Kanzieper, M. Lemos, D. Mazac, A. Neitzke, N. Nekrasov, D. Orlando, N. Piazzalunga, V. Saxena, M. Serone, and S. Shatashvili, for discussions.
 Z.K. is supported in part by the Simons Foundation grant 488657 (Simons Collaboration on the Non-Perturbative Bootstrap).
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the funding agencies.